-culturally relevant to the population being served • ?
-Wh ich level describes your community currently?
-Not Started Level 1 Level 2 Level 3 Level 1 - City or county leadership have a comp available throughout the community and whos 0 and quality of services
+- Which level describes your community currently?
+Not Started Level 1 Level 2 Level 3 - Level 1 City or county leadership have a comprehensive overview of the range and quality of services available throughout the community and whose needs are not being met.

-- Some ways communities can get started include: - Survey or conduct listening sessions with parents of young children to learn about their needs, how they currently access services or get help for their child, what needs remain unmet, and what would make accessing services easier for them.
+- Survey or conduct listening sessions with parents of young children to learn about their needs, how they currently access services or get help for their child, what needs remain unmet, and what would make accessing services easier for them.
 Take care to hear from parents in underserved neighborhoods and those who are marginalized.
 Ensure that parents who can't attend a scheduled event have other opportunities to join the conversation such as through Facebook Live or social media chats and online surveys. - Map the availability of core services (pediatric and family practice clinics, early care and education programs, elementary schools, and family support programs such as home visiting providers, and family resource centers) in neighborhoods throughout the city, numbers of young children in each neighborhood, and public transportation options linking neighborhoods to those where more services are available.
 Include demographic data, like income, race, and ethnicity to help identify disparities in enrollment and usage and gaps in access. - Identify tools that service providers and government staff can use to assess the level of quality appropriate to a variety of settings to stimulate conversations about quality improvement.
 Consider elements such as curriculum, professional development, planning time, pay, and developmentally appropriate practices. - Come to an agreement on shared language and common goals for children and families on which all providers can agree.
 Explore potential frameworks, like the Strengthening Families protective factors, to capture goals that all relevant systems can embrace and connect their work to, and adopt the language of that framework across systems. - Leverage assessments and surveys already conducted within or around your community.
 For example, many Head Start grantees and hospitals already do community assessments.
 Check with these entities to see if they have recent results. - Conduct listening sessions with early care and education providers to determine their needs for additional support for themselves or for the families they serve.
 As with parents, offer multiple avenues for providers to engage in these conversations.